 - ...
-Often the parents' contact with their children - or the child's expressed wishes to see their father, for example are prioritised by families and courts over the safety of the child, even where there are intervention orders in place.
-This decision may be based on an assumption that continued contact with their father is beneficial for the child32 - ...
-Those under the age of 18 years face particular difficulties in accessing services in their own right and are more or less reliant upon an adult parent or guardian's decision-making - ...
-Children and young people may legally have their will and preference overruled by adult consent, even where their response to the family violence differs - ...
-Children and young people have limited means for addressing their exposure to violence or expressing that they are experiencing violence.
-This is compounded as they may not fully recognise perpetrator behaviours as being 'family violence', especially if this behaviour has been normalised for them - ...
+Those under the age of 18 years face particular difficulties in accessing services in their own right and are more or less reliant upon an adult parent or guardian's decision-making. - ...
+Children and young people may legally have their will and preference overruled by adult consent, even where their response to the family violence differs. - ...
+Children and young people have limited means to deal with their exposure to violence or express that they are experiencing violence.
+This may be compounded if they do not understand perpetrator behaviours as being 'family violence', especially if this behaviour has been normalised for them. - ...
 Perpetrators may actively prevent children or young people from accessing services (or prevent their mother from taking them) or threaten or coerce them into not disclosing to professionals.

-Practice considerations for responding to children and young people experiencing family violence include but are not limited to the following:
+When responding to children and young people experiencing family violence, practice considerations include but are not limited to the following:

 - ...
-Children and young people must be considered as victim survivors in their own right, with their own experiences of family violence, including specific threats, risks, protective factors, and risk management approaches.
-All interventions must be considered for their impacts on each and every victim survivor, including children and young people - 32 The Family Law Act 1975 focuses on the rights of children and the responsibilities that each parent has towards their children, rather than on parental rights.
-The Act aims to ensure that children can enjoy a meaningful relationship with each of their parents, and are protected from harm.
+Children and young people must be considered victim survivors in their own right, with their own experiences of family violence.
+This includes having specific threats, risks, protective factors and risk management approaches.
+All interventions must be considered for their impacts on every victim survivor, including children and young people. - ...
+Responses to children and young people should take into account their age and developmental stage, as risk is likely to present quite differently depending on the age and maturity of the child. - ...
+Where it is safe, appropriate and reasonable, a child or young person should be directly engaged with to ascertain their assessment of their risk, their identification of risk factors and their consideration of risk management strategies.

 - ...
-Responses to children and young people should take into account their age and developmental stage, as risk is likely to present quite differently depending on the age and maturity of the child - ...
-Where it is safe, appropriate and reasonable, a child or young person should be directly engaged with to ascertain their assessment of their risk, their identification of risk factors, and their consideration of risk management strategies - ...
-Where it is not safe, appropriate and reasonable to engage directly with a child or young person, services should seek to collaborate with the parent who is not using violence or other professionals who interact with that child (e.g., schools) to ensure accurate and detailed information about the child or young person's experience is collected and assessed - ...
+Where it is not safe, appropriate and reasonable to engage directly with a child or young person, services should seek to collaborate with the parent who is not using violence or other professionals who interact with that child (such as schools) to ensure accurate and detailed information about the child or young person's experience is collected and assessed. - ...
 The child or young person's relationships with other family members must be a core consideration of their risk assessment and management plan.
-This should include prioritising their safety in the context of any relationship with the perpetrator, and promoting and supporting positive relationships with other family members, particularly the parent who is a victim survivor.
+This should include prioritising their safety in the context of any relationship with the perpetrator and promoting and supporting positive relationships with other family members, particularly the parent who is a victim survivor.

-The wellbeing and safety needs of all children should be considered as a core element of any response to family violence, and services should collaborate with each other as appropriate to address these needs.
+The wellbeing and safety needs of all children should be considered a core element of any response to family violence, and services should collaborate as appropriate to address these needs.